-The Board of Trustees Bangor Bancorp, MHC
+The Board of Trustees Bangor Bancorp, MHC and its Subsidiary, Bangor Savings Bank

-Opinions on the Financial Statements and Internal Control over Financial Reporting
+Opinions on the Consolidated Financial Statements and Internal Control over Financial Reporting

-We have audited the accompanying consolidated financial statements of Bangor Bancorp, MHC and its Subsidiary, Bangor Savings Bank (the Company), which comprise the consolidated balance sheets as of March 31, 2024 and 2023, and the related consolidated statements of income, comprehensive income (loss), changes in capital, and cash flows for the years then ended, and the related notes to the consolidated financial statements.
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of March 31, 2024 and 2023, and the results of their operations and their cash flows for the years then ended, in accordance with U.S. generally accepted accounting principles (U.S. GAAP).
+We have audited the accompanying consolidated financial statements of Bangor Bancorp, MHC and its Subsidiary, Bangor Savings Bank (the Company), which comprise the consolidated balance sheet as of March 31, 2025, and the related consolidated statements of income, comprehensive income, changes in capital, and cash flows for the year then ended, and the related notes to the consolidated financial statements.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of March 31, 2025, and the results of their operations and their cash flows for the year then ended, in accordance with U.S. generally accepted accounting principles (U.S. GAAP).

-We also have audited the Company's internal control over financial reporting, including controls over the preparation of regulatory financial statements in accordance with the instructions to the Consolidated Financial Statements for Bank Holding Companies (Form FR Y-9C) (call report instructions), as of March 31, 2024, based on criteria established in the Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-In our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of March 31, 2024, based on criteria established in the Internal Control-Integrated Framework issued by COSO.
+We also have audited the Company's internal control over financial reporting, including controls over the preparation of regulatory consolidated financial statements in accordance with the instructions to the Consolidated Financial Statements for Bank Holding Companies (Form FR Y-9C) (call report instructions), as of March 31, 2025, based on criteria established in the Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+In our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of March 31, 2025, based on criteria established in the Internal Control-Integrated Framework issued by COSO.